kiranraathod/grading_flashcard_app/client/docs/hardcoded_bugs/ui-localization-checklist/implementation_progress.md

    - Noted that the approach will need to be updated in the future following Flutter recommendations
    - This has been added to the project roadmap for a future refactoring task

+6. **Code Quality Issues with Imports and Widgets**:
+   - After localization implementation, encountered unused import warnings
+   - Fixed by removing unnecessary extension imports in files that only use AppLocalizations directly
+   - Encountered a widget type mixup (using Text instead of Icon) in menu item construction
+   - This highlights the importance of static analysis and thorough testing after refactoring

 ### Key Changes Made

 1. **ARB File Changes**: